kurush-mamushka/partition_merlin/app/README.md

     * date, represented by number (YYYYMM for example for Monthly Partitions, number will be 202001)
     * Add parameter to config file for number of periods to be added (like 30 (days/months/etc))
     * List partitioning

-**2DO (or is in progress)**
     * Add username/password via command line
     * Pass config file via command line
     * Split DB connection config and Tables config into 2 different files, so tables config can be used for different environments

+**2DO (or is in progress)**
+* ~~Add username/password via command line~~
+* ~~Pass config file via command line~~
+* ~~Split DB connection config and Tables config into 2 different files, so tables config can be used for different environments~~
 * Add parameter to ignore errors (non existing tables), for example table exists in DEV but not exists in PROD

 **Must**

 * ~~Add username/password via command line~~
-* Pass config file via command line / split config files into 2
+* ~~Pass config file via command line / split config files into 2~~
 * ~~Add parameter to config file for number of periods to be added (like 30 (days/months/etc))~~

 **Would**